by Bob Stepno

 As a “procedural,” the reporter’s manipulative interview with the teenager might be worth discussing in a “reporting techniques” or ethics class, but a lot of the dialogue is hard to take with a straight face — even before the line, “I’m just wacky about mayonnaise!”
 (Or the revelation that “Temptation” is her favorite song.)

 In the 1930s Kilgallen had repeated Nellie Bly’s round-the-world stunt and wrote a book about it, but “The Big Story” was more interested in crime reports.
 By the time of this broadcast, Kilgallen had gone on to be a famous columnist and co-host of the married-couple-chat radio show, “Breakfast with Dorothy and Dick” with her husband, actor and producer Richard Kollmar.
 In the ’50s she would add TV panel-show celebrity to her credentials.

-Ironically, while she was once known as “America’s most famous crime reporter,” Kilgallen’s own death resulted in articles, books and an ongoing “Kilgallen Files” blog — after her stories on the death of President Kennedy and related conspiracy theories.
+Ironically, while she was once known as “America’s most famous crime reporter,” Kilgallen’s own death resulted in articles, books and — for a time — an ongoing “Kilgallen Files” blog — after her stories on the death of President Kennedy and related conspiracy theories.